shane2710/CS-Fundamentals-Review/data-structures/dynamic_array/README.md

 From [Wikipedia](https://www.wikiwand.com/en/Dynamic_array):

-"*a dynamic array, growable array, resizable array, dynamic table, mutable array, or array list is a random access, variable-size list data structure that allows elements to be added or removed.*"
+> *a dynamic array, growable array, resizable array, dynamic table, mutable array, or array list is a random access, variable-size list data structure that allows elements to be added or removed.*

 Translation.... just any old array on the heap in C, list() in python, etc.